open-mmlab/mmdetection/docs/GETTING_STARTED.md

 specify target resolution via `--input_shape` option.

-For SSD networks there's an alternative model representation that contains higher level custom operations, which make it easier to analyse the model and enable havier optimizations, but this may come at a cost of a small accuracy drop.
+For SSD networks there's an alternative model representation that contains higher level custom operations, which make it easier to analyse the model and enable heavier optimizations, but this may come at a cost of a small accuracy drop.
 To opt for this model representation use `--alt_ssd_export` option.